GoCarrot/teak-unity-cleanroom/README.md

 For Android the following environment variables are available:

 * `USE_IL2CPP_ON_ANDROID` with 'true' or 'false' defaults to 'false'
+* `TARGET_API` to set the targetSdkLevel for Android, defaults to 33

 ## install ##
 Installs the build.